 17. A Bullet For The General – (1966) by Damiano Damiani

-Mexican revolution is the favorite backdrop of many western films.
-Not only this backdrop gives these movies a historical touch, but also employs a lot of extra actors (as rebels, soldiers and Mexican people).
+Mexican revolution is used as backdrop among many western films.
+Not only it goves these movies a historical touch, but also employs a lot of extra actors (as rebels, soldiers and Mexican people).
 Jokes apart, Mexican revolution’s influence on western cinema is rooted deeper than any other backdrop.

 16. The Big Gundown – (1966) by Sergio Sollima